 Think of all the added support you could be enjoying if you joined a 12-Step group.
 You would make new friends, have a destination for those times when you felt lonely, and probably gain invaluable insights into your addiction.
 One of the primary injunctions of all 12-Step programs is to take it one day at a time.
 Great advice for the divorce process, too.

-There are free 24 hour hotlines to help people quit smoking, and support groups for many other addictions at religious institutions.
+There are free 24 hour hotlines to help people quit smoking, and support groups for many other addictions at religious institutions, and wonderful sobriety apps.
 If you think you have a drinking problem, and are not fond of 12 Step programs, you might want to read Jack Trimpey’s: The Small Book and check out a S.O.S. meeting (that’s secular organization for sobriety).
 Take advantage of these resources.
 Now is as good a time as any to get your own house in order.
 It’s another challenge, but one you will see as a blessing.
 Have you ever met anyone who is sorry they quit gambling or smoking?

 Working your way through to the other side of an addiction is one of the most loving gifts you can give yourself.
 Allow yourself to get high on life.
 Millions of people have done it, and you can do it, too.